 The toughness-factor means greater resistance to wear and abrasion.
 That is why quenching and tempering is particularly useful in some wear parts where greater abrasion resistance and higher yield strength are necessary, such as mining, quarrying, earthmoving and construction.

-Fly Forge could do quenchining and tempering for any steel forged parts.
+CFS Forge could do quenchining and tempering for any steel forged parts.
 Cost of such heat treatment method is mainly calculated according to the weight of forgings.
 Flail mover blade and tub grinder teeth usually use quenchining and tempering to improve their strength and wear resistance, thus to improve the serving life of products.

 If you have any steel forging project with quenchining and tempering requirement, pls feel free to contact us!